Just creating a building doesn't really increase the value of the city.

 The best part of our job is discovering value in the city that no one has noticed yet, and conceiving and creating "from 0 to 1."

-Rather than ending up with a temporary buzz, we will continue to refine the history and culture of the area through our management and deliver high-quality hospitality.
+Rather than ending up with a temporary buzz, we will continue to refine the history and culture of the area through our operations and deliver high-quality hospitality.
 We will carry out our own ideals with our own hands and connect them to the future of the town.
 This consistent process is the true development we propose.

 We aim to increase the value of the city in a truly meaningful way, from the perspective of business owners (operators).